Aayush-Ankit/puma-simulator/how_to_run.md

 ```
 #### In the  archive```output.txt``` EDRAM contents will be saved.

-###to run Regression Test after running with weights for inference, go to simulator/test/val
+### To run Regression tests after running with weights for inference, go to simulator/test/val.

 python reg_test_1.py -n mlp